carbon-design-system/carbon-platform/docs/packages-auth.md

       })
 ```

+Please _note_ you will have to await for the store to be resolved as the function returns a promise.

 ### Passport Authentication

 If the service needs to authenticate users against IBMId, the exported function
-`getPassportInstance` returns a promise that resolves pre-configured passport instance.
+`getPassportInstance` returns a promise that resolves to a pre-configured passport instance.
 This
 instance can be used just like the passport package and doesn't need to be further setup:

 ```